graphdrawing/gd2022/pages/cfp.md

 ## Publication: Proceedings and Special Issues

-All accepted papers (including the two-page poster abstracts) will appear in the conference proceedings, published by Springer in the Lecture Notes in Computer Science (LNCS) series.
+All accepted papers (including the two-page poster abstracts) will appear in the conference proceedings, published by **Springer** in the **Lecture Notes in Computer Science (LNCS)** series.
 The LNCS proceedings will be made freely accessible to the GD community upon publication and openly accessible to anyone after four years.
-Authors will be required to submit their accepted papers to the arXiv repository at the same time as submitting their camera-ready versions, in order to provide immediate and unrestricted open access to them.
+Authors will be required to submit their accepted papers to the **arXiv repository** at the same time as submitting their camera-ready versions, in order to provide immediate and unrestricted open access to them.
 The self-archived arXiv papers shall consist of the LNCS proceedings version (identical, except for possibly changed references to the appendix resp. the arXiv version) plus an optional clearly marked appendix.
 This appendix could contain a long version of the entire paper or proofs that have been omitted from the main text.
 Subsequent submissions of revised versions of the paper to the arXiv (known as arXiv “replacements’’) are allowed.
-Upon submission of the camera-ready version of an accepted paper, the authors will be required to specify the arXiv identifier associated with the paper for inclusion in a conference index, which will be also published in the arXiv repository.
+Upon submission of the camera-ready version of an accepted paper, the authors will be required to specify the arXiv identifier associated with the paper for inclusion in a **conference index**, which will be also published in the arXiv repository.
 Failure to comply with these guidelines will impede the publication of the paper.
 Each paper or poster must be presented at the conference by an author (barring unforeseen circumstances), otherwise the paper will not be included in the proceedings.
 Should any visa/travel restriction prevent an author from attending the conference and presenting a paper, he/she will be given ways to participate and give the talk via electronic means.
-Selected papers from both tracks will be invited for submission to a special issue of the Journal of Graph Algorithms and Applications (JGAA).
-The authors of two selected papers in Track 2 will be invited to submit a substantially extended and enhanced version of their work to IEEE Transactions on Visualization and Computer Graphics (TVCG).
+Selected papers from both tracks will be invited for submission to a special issue of the **Journal of Graph Algorithms and Applications (JGAA)**.
+The authors of two selected papers in Track 2 will be invited to submit a substantially extended and enhanced version of their work to **IEEE Transactions on Visualization and Computer Graphics (TVCG)**.
 A TVCG papers session at the Graph Drawing conference will also feature regular TVCG papers.
-Please find more details at https://www.computer.org/digital-library/journals/tvcg/tvcg-partners-with-conferences
+Please find more details at [https://www.computer.org/digital-library/journals/tvcg/tvcg-partners-with-conferences](https://www.computer.org/digital-library/journals/tvcg/tvcg-partners-with-conferences)

 ## Award

-For each of the two tracks, the Program Committee of GD 2022 will bestow a Best Paper Award.
-In addition, to recognize the effort of participants to present their work and to prepare their posters in a clear and elegant way, there will be a Best Presentation Award and a Best Poster Award voted on by the GD 2022 attendees.
+For each of the two tracks, the Program Committee of GD 2022 will bestow a **Best Paper Award**.
+In addition, to recognize the effort of participants to present their work and to prepare their posters in a clear and elegant way, there will be a **Best Presentation Award** and a **Best Poster Award** voted on by the GD 2022 attendees.

 ## Important Dates